PiggyAwesome/abuse.py/README.md

 ## Discord.Black Abuse
-Just run it and it will send requests
+Just run it and it will send login requests to the website

+## Gmail.Abuse
+It will send failed sign in requests